 “Be careful what you wish for, lest it comes true.”

-While origins of this quote are sketchy, popular opinion suggests that it’s a translation of an old Chinese proverb.
+While origins of the above quote are sketchy, popular opinion suggests that it’s a translation of an old Chinese proverb from several centuries ago.

 There indeed times when something we want looks far more attractive than it really is.
 It may be the forbidden fruit.

-Perhaps the proverb stems from the fact that many believe even the best things in life come with a price.
+Another root the proverb might stem from is the fact that many believe even the best things in life come with a price.
 As another famous proverb states, “There’s no such thing as a free meal.”

-Hence I feel that instead of issuing a warning of being careful to wish for it, we should preach the philosophy of, you asked for it so you deal it, good or bad.
+Hence I feel that instead of issuing a warning of being careful to wish for it, we should encourage people to just be more informed about what they’re pursuing.
+But don’t discourage them.

 How do you feel about being careful about what you wish for?
 Do you think all it leads to is disappointment?
 Or do you feel wishing has a 50/50 like anything else in life?
 Are your thoughts shaped because of any specific experience or just in general?
 Share your opinions and experiences by commenting below on our secure servers.